phuongxuanvo/orapig/doc/orapig.rst

 own documentation, and there is a docstring comment for the class as well.
 There is not predefined format for the docstrings -- text is copied "as is".
-I'm looking at perhaps using reStructured Text (reST) in the docstring comments, but for now it's free-form.
+We're looking at perhaps using reStructured Text (reST) in the docstring comments, but for now it's free-form.

 Put the package docstring comment between the "create"